List of Monster Musume characters: Kiira the Killer Bee

-A insect-type liminal derived from the killer bee, she is described by Ms. Smith as one of three dangerous illegal or "rogue" liminals who have entered Japan.
+An insect-type liminal derived from the Japanese giant hornet, she is described by Ms. Smith as one of three dangerous illegal or "rogue" liminals who have entered Japan.
 She has two compound eyes and three "simple" or "Non-compound eyes", two antennae on her head, teeth powerful enough to bite through Rachnera's thread, four insectoid wings (two fore wings and two hind wings [for more information see "Insect wing"]), four black-striped arms ending in three-fingered claws, a striped abdomen protruding from the middle of her back ending in a venom-bearing stinger and two black-striped humanoid legs ending in elongated two-toed feet.
 She also has the ability to control bees and hornets.

 While Kimihito and Centorea (with Rachnera lurking close by) are camping in Kii's forest, Kiira attacks Kimihito but is temporarily driven off by Centorea.
 Kimihito and Centorea trick Kiira into pursuing them and trap her inside a sauna built by Polt, where she is overcome by the heat.
 After she recovers, Kiira reveals that she was not after Kimihito but rather Rachnera, as the Arachne was indirectly responsible for Kiira's original deportation (and directly responsible for Kiira's humiliation while they were both waiting for one-on-one study-abroad eligibility interviews).
 After apologizing to Kimihito for trying to use him as a proxy, Kiira warns him that the other two illegal liminals that entered alongside her are truly dangerous.